PeriGK/PyLele/README.md

 # PyLele
-Simple script to calculate the days remaining till the dismissal from the army.
-Applicable for Greek soldiers.
+Simple script to calculate the days remaining till the dismissal from the Greek army.
+A must for Greek soldier

+The name of the app comes from the words "Py" which implies the script is written in Python and "Lele" which is a military Greek slang word to say "I am dismissed".

 You can use it as follows: